Pawan Sinha’s “Vision in Art and Neuroscience”

-9.S52/9.S916 Vision in Neuroscience and Art introduces students to core concepts in visual perception through the lenses of art and neuroscience.
+9.S52/9.S916 Vision in Art and Neuroscience introduces students to core concepts in visual perception through the lenses of art and neuroscience.
 Students will engage with these concepts through hands-on studio practice.
 The material has been selected both to expose students to the study of brain and cognitive sciences and to engage those already within the neuroscience community in art production as a means to explore and visualize the principles of perception.
-Through seminars and studio work, the course aims to foster interdisciplinary dialogue between art and visual neuroscience, culminating in an exhibition of students’ semester-long projects.
+Through readings, lectures, discussions and project-based work, the course will explore the neural and computational mechanisms of vision and their parallel manifestations in visual art.
+The course aims to foster interdisciplinary dialogue between art and visual neuroscience, culminating in an exhibition of students’ semester-long projects.

 The course treats the processes of visual perception and the creation of visual art in parallel.
 It proposes that the act of visual perception creates an internal representation of the external world and that the act of artistic creation depicts an external representation of the internal world.

-Students will explore the hierarchy of visual processing from the time that the light strikes the retina to the internal experience of a rich visual world.
+Students will explore the hierarchy of visual processing from the moment that light strikes the retina to the internal experience of a rich visual world.
 In parallel, students will examine how each component of this process manifests in the experience of art, wherein the perceptual system observes itself.
-Using light as a medium and the darkroom as a canvas, students will externally visualize stages of internal neural processing.
-Through tutorials and training, they will receive the skills necessary to ultimately synthesize the material in their own studio work.
+Using light as a medium and the darkroom as a canvas, students will externally visualize the stages of internal neural processing.
+Tutorials and training will give them the skills necessary to synthesize the material in their own artwork.

-More information at the course website: Vision in Neuroscience and Art.
+More information at the course website: Vision in Art and Neuroscience.

 Pawan Sinha is a professor of vision and computational neuroscience in the Department of Brain and Cognitive Sciences at MIT.
 He received his undergraduate degree in Computer Science from the Indian Institute of Technology, New Delhi, and his master’s and doctoral degrees from the Department of Computer Science at MIT.
 He was at the University of California, Berkeley, for the first year of his graduate studies.